-In accordance with the General Data Protection Regulation 2016 (GDPR), the legal basis for our processing of your data is consent (for the purposes listed in the section below).
-You may withdraw this consent at any time by contacting us by email at email@example.com or by post at our registered address (see above) The GDPR provides you (the data subject) with the following rights regarding your personal data:
+In accordance with UK General Data Protection Regulation (UK GDPR), the legal basis for our processing of your data is consent (for the purposes listed in the section below).
+You may withdraw this consent at any time by contacting us by email at firstname.lastname@example.org or by post at our registered address (see above) UK GDPR provides you (the data subject) with the following rights regarding your personal data:

 What personal information is collected from you?

 When you visit the Site, we collect various personal information which will include your name, address, contact details, preferences, IP address, and information regarding what pages are accessed and when.